Electronic Signatures In Commercial Loan Transactions

 In the last Annual meeting of the Business Law Section of the American Bar Association, I had the pleasure to organize and moderate a panel of experts on electronic contracting… a theme “outside” the realm of my posts relating to IP Financing, but very relevant in today’s intangible-driven economy.

 While electronic signatures are legally accepted and recognized in many jurisdictions, market practice has not been quick to adopt them.
-Whether the signature consists of a “wet ink” signature of a party which is then scanned and sent to the other party or a signature using a technology-enabled platform, the process presents a set of legal and practical challenges relating to the enforce-ability and non-repudiation in a litigious context.
+Whether the signature consists of a “wet ink” signature of a party which is then scanned and sent to another party or a signature using a technology-enabled platform, the process presents a set of legal and practical challenges relating to the enforceability and non-repudiation in a litigious context.

 For a quick overview of what was covered by the panel, see “Program Spotlight: Jon Rubens Interviews Kiriakoula Hatzikiriakos and Tracy Springer on Digital Signatures”

-For the members of the ABA, the materials of the panel can be accessed by clicking the image below.
+* From abstract of program on the panel; members of the ABA can access materials by clicking the image below.